cetusa700/Cesar-cryptoanalyzer/README.md

 # Cesar Cryptoanalyzer
-The first workable version of the cryptoanalyzer -
+The workable version of the cryptoanalyzer -
-there is only the necessary minimum in it so far without frequensy analysis method and user interface.
+there is only the necessary minimum in it so far without user interface.
-It contains Cesar encryptor, Cesar decoder and BruteForce decoder.
+It contains Cesar encryptor, Cesar decoder,
+BruteForce decoder and Frequent Analysis decoder